paulhalla/github-twitter-elt/README.md

 <br/>

-# Folder Structure
-## Code Snippets
-The `code-snippets` folder contains SQL code that was used to build essential objects like **stages**. **integrations**, and **tables**.
-The snippets are categorised neatly in sub-directories with self-explanatory names.

-## Data Integration
-This folder contains screenshots of connections in Airbyte.

-## Data Orchestration
-This directory is the main directory of the project.
-It houses all the airflow dags and the dbt projects.

 # DAGs

-We created three DAGs for our pipeline namely:
+We created three dags for our pipeline:

 - **extract_tweets**: